peppetort/Hypermedia-Application-project-2021/README.md

 1. Development of a third of the pages
 2. Development of components
-3. Development of the back-end function to populate the DB
-4. Writing of technical documentation
+3. Writing of technical documentation

 ## Technical Documentation